peerhenry/pulety/README.md

 ## Setup Guide

 1. After cloning or pulling the source, open a command shell in the build folder and run `npm install` to download all package dependencies.
-2. In the build folder, running `gulp` will compile source code from "src" to "build", start the server, start livereload and watch for changes.
+2. Run `gulp` from the build folder.
+This will compile source code from "src" to "build", start the server, start livereload and watch for changes.

-3. To install client side libraries, use bower.
+## Developing from PuLeTy

-4. To install type definitions, run typings from the src folder.
-At time of writing, definition files are installed by using:  `typings install dt~<your-definition> --global --save`
+- Install typescript definitions from the `src` folder. `typings install dt~<your-definition> --global --save`
+- Run git commands from the root folder.
+Better yet, use an editor with integrated git support.
+- All other commands (eg. npm install, gulp, bower install) should be run from the `build` folder.

 ## Required globally installed packages